The offline music player for iPhone and iPad

 Real-time, beat-reactive visuals rendered live from the song that's playing — on your own music library.

-Bring in music from your Apple Music library, the Files app, or whole folders on Mac — your collection, one player.
+Bring in music from your Apple Music library, the Files app, your computer over Wi-Fi, or your old phone — your collection, one player.

 FLAC & Lossless